costajob/app-servers/README.md

 I left Python as the last one, just because the benchmarks are not as good as Roda (but similar to Sinatra).
 Aside from that Python is in the same league of Ruby regarding parallelism: it's not fast as V8 and is born when multi-core architecture was SciFi.
 That said it probably has more support by scientific community and by Google, thus letting me suppose it will have a brighter future than Ruby.

+### 6. Java
+You should have figured out i do not like Java.
+To me Java is like an old reliable man with a lot of know-how under his belt.
+If you are not thrilled by new languages out there and are comfortable with the JVM internals there's no reason stop using Java.
+Doing so you can leverage on many battle-tested libraries and count of hundeds of well written books.